Code-Institute-Submissions/milestone_project_1-static_frontend/README.md

 ## Testing
+<b>Testing Summary</b><br>
 Since this is a static website it only requires very basic testing.
 I tested all of the links and made sure that they all work and ended up replacing the backround pictures that were in jpg format and converting them to png so they would load faster.
+There is a lot of white space on the bottom of the ipad view for index.html; I tried putting another picture underneath the main content on that page but then it looked too busy and took the focus away from the statements and the social links so I removed the other picture again.
+The website works very clean on mobiles and the space to the right on wider views is very comforting and I made sure to choose appropriate background pictures that had the focus of the picture on the right of the picture which then worked well with the website.

 1. <b>User Story 1:</b> Be Inspired: index.html page.